Opportunities such as internships are a great way to step into the job market, meet people and learn more about the work you are interested in.

 6. Display a positive attitude

 Be enthusiastic about the work you are given.
-A great attitude in a person reflects in their ability to produce good work.
-Demonstrate a positive mindset so that you can enjoy what you do and apply yourself in a manner that will show that you’re a good employee and a great team player.
+A great attitude reflects in a person’s ability to produce good work.
+Demonstrate a positive mindset so that you can enjoy what you do and apply yourself in a manner that shows you’re a good employee and a great team player.

-Working at Flow as an intern and being eager to learn has fuelled my enthusiasm for expressing a positive attitude not only towards my work but towards my colleagues and manager so that I could have a lasting impact on the business.
+Working at Flow as an intern and being eager to learn has fuelled my enthusiasm for expressing a positive attitude not only towards my work but towards my colleagues and manager, so that I have a lasting impact on the business.

 7. Ask for feedback